Are you considering getting into PC gaming and don’t know where to start?

 So yes, I’m the person you would want to ask for advice if you are thinking about switching to PC gaming.

-So Should You Get Into PC Gaming?
+Get Into PC Gaming?

 Positives of PC Gaming